cyberbotics/webots/docs/guide/installation-procedure.md

 If such components are needed, users can install them on their system or local environment to create, possibly compile and link their robot controllers.
 However, because of the snap sand-boxing, Webots will be unable to launch these controller itself.
 To work around this problem, such controllers should be launched as extern controllers from outside of Webots.
+Before launching extern controllers, you should set the `WEBOTS_HOME` environment variable to point to `/snap/webots/current/usr/share/webots` and add `$WEBOTS_HOME/lib` to your `LD_LIBRARY_PATH` environment variable, so that your controllers will find the necessary shared libraries.
 The chapter entitled [running extern robot controllers](running-extern-robot-controllers.md) details how to run extern controllers, including with the snap version of Webots.